Sarcoidosis is a disease in which inflammation occurs in the lymph nodes, lungs, liver, eyes, skin, and/or other tissues.

 The following lab tests may be done:

-Sarcoidosis symptoms will often get better without treatment.
+Sarcoidosis symptoms will often get better without treatment, especially if there are only small lung abnormalities.

 In rare cases, people with very severe heart or lung damage (end-stage disease) may need an organ transplant.

-Overall death rate from sarcoidosis is less than 5%.
+Overall the death rate from sarcoidosis is less than 5%.
 Causes of death include:

 - Bleeding from the lung tissue